ZacSweers/ticktock/README.md

 TickTock's default behavior is focused around using traditional `tzdb.dat` files for timezone data implemented via `TzdbZoneDataProvider`.
 Early adopters can try a custom, lazy-loading solution via `LazyZoneDataProvider` inspired by [LazyThreeTenBp](https://github.com/gabrielittner/lazythreetenbp).
-In theory, this artifact would
+In theory, this artifact would be lower overhead on startup for devices with slower IO and a lower application-lifetime memory impact by only keeping used zones in memory.
+We're seeking feedback on whether this is truly worth supporting though, so please let us know!

 </details>